Giveth/giveth-wiki/wiki/documentation/product-definition.md

 ![Money Flow](../images/product-definition/money-flow.svg)

 <a name="product-definition-fig-money-flow">Figure 2</a>: **Donation flow within the Giveth system.** A Giver can give ETH to a DAC, a Campaign or directly to a Milestone.
 From a DAC the money can be delegated to a Campaign and from a Campaign donations can be locked in a Milestone within the Campaign the funds were donated to.
-The only way for a Recipient to move funds out of the system is via successfully completing a Milestone.
+The only way for a Recipient to move funds out of the system is by successfully completing a Milestone.

 ![Relations between DACs, Campaigns and Milestones](../images/product-definition/role-locality.svg)

 <a name="product-definition-fig-role-locality">Figure 3</a>: **The locality of roles.** All roles have a limited scope and once an entity seizes to exist, so do the connected roles.
-Every DAC contains exactly one Delegate, every Campaign a Campaign Manager and Campaign Reviewer and every Milestone has a Milestone Manager, Milestone Reviewer and Recipient.
+Every DAC contains exactly one Delegate, every Campaign has one Campaign Manager and Campaign Reviewer and every Milestone has a Milestone Manager, a Milestone Reviewer and a Recipient.
 The Giver is not explicitly associated with any entity, but may interact with all of them.

 ![Giver Use Case Diagram](../images/product-definition/giver-usecase.svg)